 I just learned a lot.
 Period.

 From looking up different drugs on Epocrates to repeatedly observing a mental status exam or patient history interview, I just learned a lot.
 While it’s nothing compared with what medical students learn, I got a glimpse of what practicing medicine would be like.
 Even though I wasn’t a medical student yet, I tried to take advantage of any opportunity to learn, to offer to help when I could, and to ask a lot of questions.

 Shadowing is a key part of your application and evidence that you’ve done the research/homework and you’re still confident that medicine is a field you want to pursue.
-At every one of my interviews my interviewer and I discussed my shadowing experiences.
+At every one of my interviews my interviewer and I discussed shadowing experiences such as shadowing a pediatrician.
 And, I am sure that without my shadowing, my application would have been much weaker.

 About the Author